Infertility affects millions of people of reproductive age worldwide –

 address understanding of the prevalence and determinants of fertility

-and infertility is essential.Addressing challenges Availability,
+and is essential.Addressing challenges Availability,

 challenge in most countries.